What is an Attack Surface?

 The digital landscape is constantly in flux.
 New devices are added, users come and go, and the business itself evolves.
 The “Testing” phase addresses this dynamic nature by employing continuous attack surface monitoring and testing.

-A modern ASM solution acts as a vigilant sentinel, relentlessly reviewing and analyzing assets 24/7.
+A modern ASM solution acts as a vigilant surveillance system, relentlessly reviewing and analyzing assets 24/7.
 This vigilance helps prevent the introduction of new security weaknesses, identify security gaps before they become critical breaches, and eliminate misconfigurations that could be exploited.

 3. Contextualization